10 Aug 2018

 Non-CPA firms offer services like bookkeeping, general accounting services, year-end financial reporting, tax filing and company secretarial work.

 Companies incorporated in Hong Kong are required under the provisions of Hong Kong Companies Ordinance to maintain proper books of accounts and satisfy statutory audit requirements on an annual basis.
 The Hong Kong Institute of Certified Public Accountants (HKICPA) is a self-regulating body governing the accountancy profession in Hong Kong, and the framework of Hong Kong Financial Reporting Standards (HKFRS) is modelled on International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
-According to HKICPA, its total membership reached 40,938 as at March 2017, with 4,605 practising members.
+According to HKICPA, its total membership reached 42,801 as end of July 2018, with 4,805 practising members.

 Hong Kong’s accounting sector is dominated by the international firms, particularly the "Big Four", which hold a dominant market share in terms of professional fees earned.
 They provide audit services for the vast majority of blue chips and other large enterprises listed on the Hong Kong Stock Exchange (HKEx).
 Other accountancy firms, including the second-tier international accountancy firms and local Hong Kong CPA firms, mainly serve the local and mainland companies of smaller sizes.